Last Updated on November 22, 2020 by Janet Frost

-This is my first full year living in Arizona.
-It has been a year full of discovery and amazement.
-One of the most awe-inspiring has been the blooming colors of the desert flowers.
-Early spring, February and March, brought a vast diversity of delicate wildflowers.
-Later spring, April and May, was ablaze with blooming cacti.
-It seemed that each week introduced a new shape and color to the desert floor, rolling foothills and mountain peaks.
+First-time visitors to the Sonoran Desert are always surprised by the amount and diversity of vegetation.
+Arizona flowers put on a colorful show all year long.
+The blooming colors of the desert flowers is truly awe-inspiring.
+Early spring, February and March, bring a vast diversity of delicate wildflowers.
+Later spring, April and May, is ablaze with blooming cacti.
+It seems that each week introduces a new shape and color to the desert floor, rolling foothills and mountain peaks.

 Let’s Go!
 Learn Things about the desert flowers of Arizona…